-AEA is well known in contaminated site auditing and has worked on numerous projects, ranging from sensitive development of former industrial land to large complex sites with significant hazardous problems within the government and property/land development industry.
+AEA auditing is well known in the contaminated site industry and we have worked on numerous projects, ranging from sensitive development of former industrial land to large complex sites with significant hazardous problems within the government and property/land development industry.

-A large focus of our business is in the property development space with our experienced professionals having been involved in hundreds of audits throughout the country.
+A large focus of our business is in the property development space, with our experienced professionals having been involved in hundreds of audits throughout the country.